James Leakey: Works

 Leakey exhibited at the Royal Academy in 1821 The Marvellous Tale, in 1822 The Fortune Teller, in 1838 portraits and landscapes, and in 1846 The Distressed Wife.

 Leakey was best known for his delicate miniatures, painted in oils on ivory.
 These brought him a local celebrity.
 In the Exeter Guildhall there is a portrait by him of Henry Blackhall, mayor of Exeter; also a copy by him of Reynolds's portrait of John Rolle Walter.
 His portrait of John Haddy James (1788-1869), surgeon, is in the Royal Devon and Exeter Hospital.
 In 1846 Leakey published a plate by Samuel Cousins, from his portrait of John Rashdall, minister of Bedford Chapel, Exeter.

 Family

 By his marriage in 1815 with Eliza Hubbard Woolmer, Leakey had eleven children.
-They included Caroline Leakey the writer.
+They included the writer Caroline Leakey.

-He is the founding member of the Leakey family, branches of which specialising in archaeology and the military.
+He is the founding member of the Leakey family, with branches specialising in archaeology and the military.